This interesting country park is located just to the west of the town of Cramlington in Northumberland.

 Further Information and Other Local Ideas

 The site is close to three other local parks where you can enjoy more walking trails.
 Plessey Woods Country Park, Bedlington Country Park and Humford Woods are all nearby.
-There's nice woodland trails and riverside paths along the Blyth river to enjoy here.
+There's nice woodland trails and riverside paths along the Blyth river into the coastal town of Blyth here.

 For more walks in the county see the Northumberland Walks page.